xTunner/frontend/resources/assets/docs/ios.md

 * Parallelism is not supported
-* While the general `circle.yml` file structure will be honored in OSX-based builds [configuration options](/docs/configuration) that would normally be specified in the `machine:language`, `machine:services`, or a few other sections will not work correctly.
+* While the general `circle.yml` file structure will be honored in OSX-based builds [configuration options](/docs/configuration) that would normally be specified in the `machine:language` (e.g. language version declarations), `machine:services`, or a few other sections will not work correctly.
 See the [customizing your build](#customizing-your-build) section for alternatives.